Monument Dedicated at Local 793 Head Office

 Ontario Budget Provides Funds for Infrastructure

 This is a message from Local 793 Business Manager Mike Gallagher regarding the provincial and federal budgets released recently.
 The federal and provincial governments tabled their budgets this past week.
-The Ontario government stepped up to the plate big time by reaffirming that it’s going ahead with its plan to invest $130 billion in public infrastructure […]
+The Ontario government stepped up to the plate big time by reaffirming that it’s going ahead with its plan to invest $130 billion in public infrastructure over 10 years, despite the fact it is under fiscal pressure.
+It is also increasing funds dedicated for its Moving Ontario Forward plan by $2.6 billion, bringing funds for the initiative to a total of […]

 This is a message from Local 793 Business Manager Mike Gallagher regarding the provincial and federal budgets released recently.